190n/zip8/README.md

 	- `src/cpu.ts` is a JavaScript class wrapping a WebAssembly module running the ZIP-8 code
 	- `src/main.ts` creates a CPU with a given ROM and handles input and drawing
 	- `public` contains various ROMs (`.ch8` files) and in some cases their assembly source code (`.8o` files)

+# License

+[nano-every-host/zip8ssd1306.cpp](nano-every-host/zip8ssd1306.cpp) is derived from the Adafruit_SSD1306 library and licensed under the 3-clause BSD license in [nano-every-host/license-ssd1306.txt](nano-every-host/license-ssd1306.txt).
+All other source files are licensed according to [LICENSE](LICENSE) (MIT).